benjaminjackson/rails-chef-repo/README.md

 ### System user passwords

-In order to set user passwords, chef uses ruby-shadow with the shadow password hash.
+In order to set user passwords (**BUT NOT DATABASE PASSWORDS**), chef uses ruby-shadow with the shadow password hash.
 This is stored in the user's data bag rather than the plaintext password.
 For convenience we store the password in a separate unused attribute.
 The databag is encrypted and can thus be checked into git.

 Password hashes are created with: